rubenwardy/powertools/README.md

 * **Conditional (Same) Down Column Digger** - only digs nodes that are the same as the itemstack to the right of the tool

-## Down Column Replacer
+## Column Replacer

 Punch a node.
-The node you punch and stackcount - 1 nodes below it will be replaced with nodes of the type of the itemstack to the right of the tool.
+The node you punch and stackcount - 1 nodes below (or above if up digger) it will be replaced with nodes of the type of the itemstack to the right of the tool.

 * **Down Column Replacer** - no condition, works on any punchable node
+* **Up Column Replacer** - works up, rather than down

 ## TODO